rusili/AC-Android/lessons/env-and-tools/README.md

 ## Setup Canvas Account

+[Canvas](https://canvas.instructure.com/) is our key organizational tool.
+You'll find a schedule of lessons and assignments in it.

 You should have received an email already from Canvas asking you to register before you can participate in the class.

 If you haven't already please create a new account and make sure you set your Time Zone to "Eastern Time".
 You can then accept the invitation.